remi-adam/minot/README.md

 `conda install matplotlib`

-#### Bugs to be corrected
-- in model.py, @density_cre1_model.setter is defined twice (lines 913 and 969).
-The second definition is not doing anything so that setting cluster.density_cre1_model does not change anything.
-This can be pypassed by changing directly the hidden underlying quantity cluster._density_cre1_model == {...} but the format is not checked in this case.

 #### Reference
 In case you use minot in your research, you can cite R. Adam, H. Goksu, A. Leingärtner-Goth, et al. (2020) to acknowledge its use.
 The paper is availlable here and contains the full description of the code: https://ui.adsabs.harvard.edu/abs/2020arXiv200905373A/abstract